Skip to primary navigation Skip to content Skip to footer

 $ 26

-Nature & Seal Watching Cruises in New Harbor
+Nature & Seal Watching Cruise in New Harbor

 This fall coastal cruise is offered at the end of August through October.
 A wonderful time to visit Maine as the tourist crowds calm down but we still have warm days and lots of sights to enjoy.
 Even if it’s a cooler crisp day, you can warm up with some famous Monhegan coffee or other hot drinks available on board.
 This is a slower pace cruise where the captain and crew narrate, enhancing your experience with their local knowledge and even offer some one on one time!